-Overall: These shoes are pumped up for comfort.
+Overall: The Fast6 MRE is pumped up for comfort.
 The sole is extra cushiony and the laces stretch to provide a snug yet dynamic fit when you’re laced up and moving.
 I imagine these will accommodate lots of foot shapes, but the extra space in the toe was just a tad much for me personally, as I prefer a close-fitting shoe all round my foot.

 Topo Athletic Fli-Lyte 2

 The Best Running Shoe for the Natural Striker